 What Happened To International Harvester?

-Some of the most notable contributions from IH include the inaugural Farmall, a row-crop tractor which was the first to find success commercially.
+Some of the most notable contributions from IH included the inaugural Farmall, a commercially successful row-crop tractor.
 And there was plenty of competition, especially with automakers like Ford making tractors for decades.
-Later on, the Farmall H secured the title of the most sold crop tractor model ever, moving more than 390,000 units between the late '30s and mid '50s.
-The McCormick Super WD-9 offered a boost in power to '50s era farmers looking for additional power as productivity increased due to more effective fertilizers and pesticides.
-Towards the end of its run, IH also produced the 1586 tractor, which offered a turbocharged six-cylinder diesel for heavy-duty field work.
-It was produced from the mid-'70s to early '80s, but the cracks in International Harvester were beginning to show by then.
+Later on, the Farmall H became one of the best-selling crop tractor models ever when it moved more than 390,000 units between the late '30s and mid '50s.
+The McCormick Super WD-9 offered a boost to '50s era farmers looking for additional power as productivity increased due to more effective fertilizers and pesticides, and it was during this era that the company introduced the 1961 International Scout, a popular Jeep alternative and long time restoration project favorite for enthusiasts.
+Towards the end of its run, IH also produced the 1586 tractor, which offered a turbocharged six-cylinder diesel for heavy-duty fieldwork that was produced from the mid-'70s to early '80s.

 An inability to adapt to emerging market changes and over diversifying product offerings